taolson/Admiran/README.md

-# Admiran, a pure, lazy, functional language and self-hosting compiler
+# Admiran: a pure, lazy, functional language and self-hosting compiler

 Admiran is a pure, lazy, functional language and self-hosting compiler, based upon the original Miranda language designed by David Turner, with additional features